MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/flexible-warehouse-level-dimension-reservation.md

 1. Select **OK**.

 1. In the row for the **License plate** dimension level, select the **Allow reservation on demand order** check box.
-The **Location** level is automatically selected, and you can’t clear check box for it.
+The **Location** level is automatically selected, and you can't clear check box for it.

 1. Select **Save**.